-The Confessor by Daniel Silva
+Review: The Confessor – Daniel Silva

 I will admit that I’d not come across Daniel Silva’s books before, despite having ‘aquired’ a few along the way.
 I don’t know what his reputation is, if I’m supposed not to like his stuff, or if I’m supposed to think he’s the best in his field.

-So…I will admit that this gripped me from the off, only loosening its grip a couple of times along the way.
+So…I will (also) admit that this gripped me from the off, only loosening its grip a couple of times along the way.
 It is, or at least started off being, right up my street – with an old, Jewish, veteran of World War II being killed and the killing made to look like it was the work of Neo-Nazis.
 There’s an art restorer in Venice, I think it was, who is contacted, re-activated I suppose it should be, and sent by Israeli security to find the killer(s).

 I find out later, that the main man, this art-restorer agent, is actually one of Silva’s heroes and that this is book three, featuring him.
 I didn’t know that at the time and it didn’t seem like I was made to feel like I was missing anything, by not having read the previous books – and that’s a good thing.
 He does go uncomfortably near Dan Brown territory sometimes, but I guess that’s almost unavoidable in this sort of thriller.
 Fortunately it wasnt too many times, but eyes do go – appropriately enough – heavenward, at the mention of secret Catholic, Italian, behind the scenes, secretly controlling everything Brotherhoods.
 They’re never sisterhoods, these things.
 Why is that?
 Maybe women writers have sisterhoods in their books, I don’t know.